jkassemi/campaignmonitor/README.md

 # Campaign Monitor for Go

+*NO LONGER ACTIVELY MAINTAINED* - this project should be considered Archived.
+If you are interested in maintaining an official fork, please contact me directly.

 A go interface to the Campaign Monitor API.
 This provides a very minimal set of features at this point in time - but if everyone who wanted to use Campaign Monitor with their Go application added just _one_ method of their own, this